-Now this equation can also be proven in terms of this what we have just now what you have seen the representation of one event in terms of in terms of the event, in terms of two different event in the sample space.
-So if we see that proof it states like these that $P(A \cup B)$ can be expressed in this way, that $P(A \cap B)$ plus this two.
-Now again, if you refer to this diagram.

-That this probability of I just take a separate sheet again.
+So, this is the graphical representation of this one, this particular equation.
+Now, now, this equation can also be proven in terms of this, what we have just now, what you have seen, the representation of one event in terms of, in, in terms of the event, in terms of two different event in the sample space.
+So, if we see that proof, it states like these, that probability of A union B can be expressed in this way.
+That probability of A intersection B plus this two.
+Now again, if you refer to this diagram, that this probability of, I just take a separate sheet again.

-So now this one for this is A and this is your B. So $P(A \cup B)$ which is equals to I am just separating it out into three different places, one is the first one is this place, second one is your this area and third one is here, this particular thing.
-So then what we are getting is this middle one that is the intersection part $P(A \cap B)$ plus, so, this first area the way that we can write is that this is nothing.
+So, now, this one, for this is A and this is your B. So, probability of A union probability of B, which is equals to, I am just separating it out into three different places, one is the, first one is this place, second one is this area and third one is here, this particular thing.

-But the intersection between the B' that is outside B and intersection with the event A. So, this will give you this red shaded area.
-So, which I can write as this $P(A \cap B')$ So this is one corresponds to this red shaded area plus similarly if I want to write this black shaded area which is $P(A' \cap B)$.
-Now these events can be now these events can be written that probability of A intersection B + probability of A intersection B prime I am just clubbing this two part together + I am adding one more part which is probability of A intersection B + I am taking this term which is probability of A complementary B intersection with B.

-So I have added one part here so I have to delete this part to make this equality probability of A intersection B now this one if you just match and this one if you just match with our fifth property that we have seen.
+So, then, what we are getting is, this, the middle one, that is the intersection part, probability of A intersection B plus.
+So, this first area, the way that we can write is, that, this is nothing, but the intersection between the B complement that is outside B and intersection with the event A. So, this will give you this red shaded area.

+So, which I can write as this probability of A intersection B complementary.
+So, this is, this one corresponds to this red shaded area plus.
+Similarly, if I want to write this black shaded area which is probability of A complementary intersection B. Now, these events can be now, these events can be written that, probability of A intersection B plus probability of A intersection B prime.
+I am just clubbing this two part together plus, I am adding one more part, which is probability of A intersection B plus, I am taking this term, which is probability of A complementary B intersection with B. So, I have added one part here.
+So, I have to delete this part to make this equality probability of A intersection B.